 We define two regimes to increase costs: (1) increase data costs by decreasing sample efficiency; (2) increase compute costs by slowing convergence of the training process.

 \textbf{Data Costs.} In the first regime, we assume that the adversary has little data to adapt an FM to their harmful task and that the cost of gathering more data is high.
 A hallmark trait of traditional FMs is effective few-shot adaptation, learning rapidly from small, fixed-sized datasets.
 A self-destructing FM, on the other hand, should provide few-shot performance comparable to a randomly initialized model.
 We define the \textit{few-shot performance improvement} of an FM with parameters $\theta$ as the performance gain over a randomly initialized model, both with a fixed adaptation procedure search budget.
 This can be represented as the following formula:

-where $\mathcal{M}$ is the desired performance metric (where higher is better), $n$ is the number of data points available, $D_n$ is an adaptation dataset of $n$ examples from the task of interest, and $\theta^r$ is a randomly-initialized model.
-Note that the $\min$ in Equation~\ref{eq:data} encapsulates hyperparameter optimization, and the size of $\mathcal{F}$ loosely corresponds to the adversary's resource budget for adaptation. $\mathcal{E}_{data}=\frac{1}{N}\sum_n^N \mathcal{E}_{data}^n$ is the average sample-wise regret between the FM parameters $\theta$ and a random re-initialization $\theta^r$ after each follows the same adaptation procedure $f(\cdot)$ on a fixed-sized dataset $D_n$.
+where $\mathcal{M}$ is the performance metric (where higher is better), $n$ is the number of data points available, $D_n$ is an adaptation dataset of $n$ examples from the task of interest, and $\theta^r$ is a randomly-initialized model. $f \in \mathcal{F}$ is an adaptation procedure drawn from a fixed distribution.
+The size of $\mathcal{F}$ loosely corresponds to the adversary's resource budget for adaptation.
+Note that the $\max$ in Equation~\ref{eq:data} encapsulates hyperparameter optimization over the adaptation distribution. $\mathcal{E}_{data}=\frac{1}{N}\sum_n^N \mathcal{E}_{data}^n$ is the average sample-wise regret between the FM parameters $\theta$ and a random re-initialization $\theta^r$ after each follows the same adaptation procedure $f(\cdot)$ on a fixed-sized dataset $D_n$.
 An ideal self-destructing model has $\mathcal{E}_{data} \le 0$, meaning the model is no more data efficient than a randomly-initialized model for the (presumably harmful) task of interest.